Some High Points From 1970 Jimi Hendrix Bootlegs

 “Spanish Castle Magic” - Rainbow Bridge Vibratory Color/Sound Experiment, July 30

-This legendary (and legendarily ill-considered) show put Hendrix out in the middle of a field somewhere in Maui to perform for some New Age hippie thing that was also a scheme cooked up by his manager to get rich off of making a movie.
+This legendary show put Hendrix out in the middle of a field somewhere in Maui to perform for some New Age hippie thing that was also a scheme cooked up by his manager to get rich off of making a movie.

 This is the opening song of the first set, more angular than usual, for a small, intimate setting, but you can tell from the video that the wind is a factor.
-Something was different about the fuzz pedals Hendrix was using in 1970—Fuzz Face pedals started using higher gain silicon transistors instead of the germanium ones in the originals.
-They were nastier, edgier, and they gave his fuzzier, harder songs a biting edge that is sometimes unpleasant.
-That edge is very evident here, in a way that hasn’t been smoothed out like it has on some of the official releases.
-This is a really short version of this song, not the drawn-out jam thing it was so many times in ’70, and it keeps it essence as a hard-hitting psychedelic workout here.
+Something was different about the fuzz pedals Hendrix was using in 1970—they were nastier, edgier, and they gave his fuzzier, harder songs a biting edge that is sometimes unpleasant.
+This is a really short version of this song, not the drawn-out jam thing it was so many times in ‘70, and it keeps it essence as a hard-hitting psychedelic workout here.

 Also, watch this footage and imagine how high you’d have to be to think this was a good idea.

-Hendrix played his last show on US soil the next day in Honolulu, and then had a month off before heading to Europe for the Isle of Wight Festival and a grueling week of shows following.
+Hendrix played one more show on US soil, the next day in Honolulu, and then had a month off before heading to Europe for the Isle of Wight Festival and a grueling week of shows following.
 Presumably he needed more time off than that, to finish his album and get his mind right, but the shows were booked.

 “Hey Baby (New Rising Sun)” - Gothenburg, September 1

 The improvisation before the intro is classic Hendrix rhythm playing, flourishes at the tops of the chords, but with a quiet elegance that doesn’t fit with the wild-man image of live Jimi Hendrix, the primal noise machine.
 There’s none of that here.
-Only a Jimi Hendrix who wants to go home, on his third show in 48 hours, pouring that frustration into a little quiet burst of contemplation through his instrument.
+Only a Jimi Hendrix who wants to go home, on his third show in 48 hours, pouring that frustration into a little quiet burst of contemplative soloing.

 The solo before the verse here is fluid, languorous.
 Notes hang like long breaths, tinged with feedback as they stretch out, and then burst into little flurries across the fretboard and back down into another sustaining moan.
 The amps are doing a lot of work here, the Marshalls stretching out notes that would rather collapse into silence.
-Hendrix switched to JBL’s in his cabinets in 1970 and they give everything on this tour a crystalline edge that hadn’t been there before in his Strats, and you can hear some of that clarity here, like it’s coming up from the bottom of a deep well, which, in a way, it is.
+Hendrix switched to JBL’s in his cabinets in 1970 and they give everything on this tour a crystalline edge that hadn’t been there before in his Strats, and you can hear some of that clarity here, like it’s coming up from the bottom of a long well of the decades.

 This is a quiet, beautiful song, a mournful plea to be somewhere else from a brilliant musician running out at the ragged edge.
-It was the last bit of feeling he could wring from himself in the moment, and it sounds like that.
+It was probably all he was capable of doing, the last bit of feeling he could wring from himself, and it sounds like that.

 Sidebar: Aarhus, September 2

-Hendrix had another show the next night, his fourth since the Isle of Wight show in the wee hours of August 31.
+Hendrix had another show the next night, his fourth since the Isle of Wight show (which actually happened in the wee hours of August 31, and he’d played in Stockholm the night of the 31st before heading to Gothenburg and then to this show).
 He was exhausted, and sick (the next two nights in Copenhagen and West Berlin it sounds like he could barely sing), and strung out on God knows what.

-Things started bad and got worse.
-Whether it was illness, drugs, booze, exhaustion, or all four, he sounds like hell.
-It’s a little frightening how stoned he sounds, introducing the show with a catatonic “Welcome to the Electric Circus.
-The first song will be called ‘Freedom.'”
+Whether it was illness, drugs, booze, exhaustion, or all four,he sounds like hell.
+It’s almost frightening how out of it he sounds, introducing the show with a catatonic “Welcome to the Electric Circus.
+The first song will be called ‘Freedom.’”
 He tries to play it, but it’s not happening.
 It sounds like he’s not sure how to hold the guitar.
-The chords are all wrong, when he can manage to play a chord at all.
 Billy Cox was dosed with some bad acid the night before, and was barely holding it together himself.

 Jimi slogged his way through two and a half songs and couldn’t make it anymore.
-Supposedly he sat down on the stage for a bit before making his way back to the dressing room.
+Mitchell tried to cover for him with a drum solo, but it was clear Jimi wasn’t coming back.